chisom5/book-reviewApp/README.md

 # book-reviewApp

-My First React native app Learning project. you can review books and share books with friends
+My First React native app Learning project, you can review books and share books with friends